Brighton & Hove Albion

 fans such as Norman Cook, otherwise known as DJ Fat Boy Slim, whose company,

-Second Division and have been moving between the second and third tier
+and moved between the second and third tiers

 since then.

-Meanwhile the campaign to secure a permanent home continues.
-In September 2007, some seven years after the first application for planning permission was submitted, and £1m spent on legal fees, work began on detailed construction plans for Brighton's new Falmer stadium.
+Meanwhile the campaign to secure a permanent home continued.
+In September 2007, some seven years after the first application for planning permission was submitted, and with £1m spent on legal fees, work began on detailed construction plans for Brighton's new stadium.

 For the final game of the 2007-08 season, the team wore a specially commissioned kit to mark the end of the club's ten-year partnership with Skint Records.